One Piece: Cultural impact

 As part of an effort to help Kumamoto Prefecture recover from the 2016 earthquakes, Oda helped set up 10 statues of the Straw Hat Pirates around the prefecture.
 Luffy was the first statue to be unveiled in front of the Kumamoto Prefectural Government Office on November 30, 2018.
 Jinbe was the last statue, unveiled at Sumiyoshi Kaigan Park on July 23, 2022.

 At the 2020 Tokyo Olympics, Greek athlete Miltiadis Tentoglou performed a "Gear Second" pose before winning a gold medal in the men's long jump competition.
 A gene in the fruit fly, Drosophila melanogaster, was named "Baramicin", partly taking inspiration from the One Piece character Buggy.
 The gene encodes a protein that is split up into multiple parts.
 The Boston Red Sox hosted a One Piece-themed night in August 2024 and hosted another in May 2025.
 During their 2024–25 season, the Los Angeles Lakers also had an event night collaboration with One Piece.
+Subsequently, Los Angeles Dodgers held a night themed around the series in July 2025 and will host another one in July 2026.
 A testate amoeba genus was named Alabasta, partly in reference to the One Piece Kingdom of Alabasta, also known as the Kingdom of Sand, a desert kingdom located on Sandy Island in the Paradise region.
 In 2025, the spider species Damarchus inazuma was named after the One Piece character Inazuma, paralleling the spider's gynandromorphism and color pattern with the character's analogous features.
+In 2026, the beetle genus Luffy and two species (Luffy schillhammeri and Luffy nika) were named after the One Piece protagonist Monkey D. Luffy, due to their longer body features that reflect the character's rubber-like ability to stretch and expand.
+L. nika derives its name from the white hairs across most of its body, similar to the all-white appearance of Monkey D. Luffy's "Nika" form.

-In 2025, the black pirate flag of the Straw Hat Pirates became a prominent protest symbol in Indonesia ahead of the nation's 80th Independence Day, reflecting widespread discontent with the state of democracy.
+In 2025, the black pirate flag of the Straw Hat Pirates became a prominent protest symbol in Indonesia ahead of the nation's 80th Independence Day, reflecting widespread discontent with the country's democratic backsliding.
 Indonesian authorities condemned its display as a threat to national unity, with reported instances of police and military confiscating flags during raids.
-The flag was also used as a protest symbol in the 2025 Nepalese Gen Z protests, as well as in the Philippines, in France, and in Madagascar.
+The same flag was also used as a protest symbol in the 2025 Nepalese Gen Z protests, as well as in the Philippines, in France, and in Madagascar, among others.